BenjaBobs/thoughts-on-things/domain-modelling/readme.md

 I find that at the very least, the domain should represent
 - The data models of each entity
 - Actions that transform the data

+To strike a balance between these two extremes, it can be helpful to focus on the needs of the current project while keeping an eye on potential future needs.
+When modelling the domain, it can be useful to ask yourself questions like:

+- What are the core entities and relationships that are required for the current project?
+- What entities and relationships are likely to be needed in the near future?
+- What entities and relationships are less certain but could be needed further down the line?

+By focusing on the needs of the current project while keeping an eye on potential future needs, you can create a domain model that is both functional and flexible.